Intermolecular Interactions of Large Systems: Boron Nitrides, Acenes, and Coronenes: Results and Discussion

 For LNO-CCSD(T) in combination with the cp-corrected TZ basis set, the thresholds converge as expected with increasing cutoffs: Normal $\rightarrow$ Tight $\rightarrow$ vTight $\rightarrow$ vvTight $\rightarrow$ canonical.
 The same is happening for the cp-uncorrected TZ basis set with the exception of the BNx $\cdots$ BNx series, in which, interestingly, the Tight threshold reproduces the canonical result with the lowest deviation.

-For the DLPNO approximation, the BNx $\cdots$ NBx series is not as convergent for the different cut-offs in case of cp-corrected TZ basis set: The TCutPNO parameter of $10^{-6}$ overestimates canonical results, while the TCutPNO parameter of $10^{-7}$ underestimates it.
-The discrepancy of $10^{-6}$ is twice as large as for $10^{-7}$.
-In all other cases, each series converges from $10^{-6}$ $\rightarrow$ $10^{-7}$ $\rightarrow$ canonical.
+For the DLPNO approximation, the BNx $\cdots$ NBx series is not as convergent for the different cut-offs in case of cp-corrected TZ basis set: The TCutPNO parameter of $10^{-6}$ overestimates canonical results, while the TCutPNO parameter of $10^{-7}$ underestimates it, but for larger systems (with 3 or 4 rings) TCutPNO=$10^{-7}$ results are reliable.
+This behavior of DLPNO convergence may be affected not only by TCutPNO parameter, but also by TCutDO, that dominantly controls the length of the interaction and can lead to different convergence directions: tightening TCutDO converges the DLPNO energy toward the canonical limit from below, whereas tightening other thresholds can converge from above.\cite{saitow2017new, gray2024assessing} In all other cases, each series converges from $10^{-6}$ $\rightarrow$ $10^{-7}$ $\rightarrow$ canonical.

+Related to this, LNO-CCSD(T) (vTight and vvTight threshold settings) and PNO-LCCSD(T) (DOMOPT=vTight setting) are both equally reliable and have provided the similar deviation from canonical CCSD(T).
+However, in our further analysis, we focus on LNO approximation as far as it has more predictable convergence threshold-to-threshold error behavior.\cite{semidalas2022mobh35}